 A brilliant student and illustrator, she was awarded The Richardson Scholarship at the University of London and First Prize for Design and Drawing.
 In 1940, Patricia was commissioned to paint a set of murals in the West Bromwich central library, which she undertook during her vacations from the Slade, illustrating scenes from Chaucer’s Canterbury Tales.
 She also painted murals commemorating John Wesley and the ‘First Train Through West Bromwich’, a sketch design for which is in our collection.

 She continued to receive commissions to produce mural works in school and other buildings in the town.
 In 1952, she married Harold Harris (1912-1982), who had been a fellow student at art school.
 As the decade progressed, her work, always very clearly rooted in her Christian faith, became more overtly spiritual, and she increasingly abandoned her precise, narrative style of the 1940s, to embrace a broader expressionist naivety, with rich colour, heavily laden brush work and a vivid energy.
-After their marriage, they travelled together in Europe, visiting Spain, Italy and France: moments which Pat painted with a ferocious animation.
+After their marriage, they travelled together in Europe, visiting Spain, Italy and France: moments which Pat painted with a ferocious animation, often including images of herself and Harold as participants.

 Patricia had been exhibiting with the Royal Birmingham Society of Artists (RBSA) from 1943, but in later decades, she and Harold tended to exhibit in joint shows, organised by themselves, throughout the Midlands.
 Following Harold’s death in 1982, she remained in her Tipton home, in the heart of the industrial Black Country of the West Midlands.
 A prolific artist, she was actively painting throughout her life, holding a major exhibition in West Bromwich to mark her 90th birthday, and remaining a key figure in the artistic and cultural life of the region.